sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 4. There can be multiple event detectors running under different scopes

 ### Event reporting
-1. Streaming via UDP (multicast) is required, as that allows scope for multiple clients at the consumer end.
+1. Event detectors stream the events with structured data
-2. Straming via UDP could meet the performance goal.
+2. The streaming supports one or more local listeners to receive streams from multiple detectors
 3. The structured data is per YANG definition
 4. RFE: A listener to update redis/anyother persistence destination with current event status

 ### Event exporter
-1. Telemetry container will have a local listener for the events reported.
+1. Telemetry container will receive all the events reported from multiple detectors.
-2. Telemetry provides support for multiple external clients to forward the received events
+2. Telemetry provides support for streaming the received events out to multiple external clients.
 3. RFE: Telemetry upon restart will use redis-persistence to get the missed updates

 ## A solution
 1. Parse the log messages as app emits it, via rsyslog plugin, hence transparent to App.